dwarvesf/playbook/engineering/handover.md

 - [ ] **Technology stack** is documented in single place.

 #### Source Code handover
+A checklist of items to help new members who would be able to run / build the source code.
+Other than that, they also can understand and continue to develop the codebase

+- [ ] Update the README file with relevant information.
+E.g. steps to setup, how to run locally, etc.
 - [ ] Detailed diagrams created.
 - [ ] New team member has been able to **compile, run, test, deploy code to all involved systems.**
 - [ ] **Code walkthrough** done.